DarrenRiedlinger/glucose-tracker/README.md

 Live Demo
 ---------

-To show the progress of the app, a live demo is available at: http://demo.glucosetracker.net
+A live demo is available at: http://demo.glucosetracker.net

 This project uses Travis CI to auto-deploy the latest code from the master branch to the demo site hosted on Heroku on git push.